El Mutún: Iron ore mining

 A series of attempts have been made to commercially extract the iron ore on the site, including by the Brazilian firm EBX and the Indian company Jindal Steel.
-Following the Jindal's 2012 exit from the country, the Mutún Steel Company (Empresa Siderúrgica del Mutún)—the state-owned partner in the previous ventures—continues to plan for operations.
+Following Jindal's 2012 exit from the country, the Mutún Steel Company (Empresa Siderúrgica del Mutún)—the state-owned partner in the previous ventures—continues to plan for operations.

 EBX foundry

 In early 2000s, Brazilian company EBX devised a project to create a foundry in El Mutún.
 However, the project was blocked by Bolivian president Evo Morales because of environmental concerns; instead of using natural gas available from a pipeline 20 km away, vegetable carbon was to be used for the foundry, demanding 45 hectares a day of Amazonian wood.
 Despite this, EBX started working anyway before obtaining its licence, under the name of MXX.
 The Bolivian Ministry of Defence declared that "various irregularities and constitutional violations" had been observed.
 On April 19, 2006, the Bolivian army freed three government ministers who had been taken hostage by villagers demanding the immediate opening of all EBX's installations.
-By 2007, the Bolivian government had expelled EBX from the Mutun region.
+By 2007, the Bolivian government had expelled EBX from the Mutún region.